Hydrat-Agency/Grogu-CMS/README.md

 php artisan make:cms-model Page
 ```

-Basically, this model will be a regular Eloquent model, extending the `CmsModel` class :
+The CMS model is a regular Eloquent model extending the `CmsModel` class :

 ```php
 <?php